-- 1. Subject to all rules and regulations which pertain to the class he/she is joining; - 2.
-Required to retake all courses in which he/she received a C (70.000) or below; - 3.
+- 1. Subject to all rules and regulations which pertain to the class the student is joining; - 2.
+Required to retake all courses in which the student received below a C (70.000); - 3.
 Placed on academic probation during the semester of return.

-Termination of Enrollment and Dismissal
+Termination of Enrollment & Dismissal